 How did you manage to deal with the temper of the Southern Ocean and extreme situations?

-Tracy Edwards: Especially if you’re sailing long distances, you slip into a routine very quickly.
-As soon as you lose sight of land, that world is gone, you’re here, and you’re now, and you’ll go straight into your watch system.
+Tracy Edwards: Especially if you’re sailing long distances, you quickly slip into a routine.
+As soon as you lose sight of land, that world is gone; you’re here and now, and you’ll go straight into your watch system.
 So everyone has a task, and the watches are changing.
 You’ve got a structure that works, which you have planned and practiced for in advance.
-So with that functioning routine, you can reduce the risks.
+So, with that functioning routine, you can reduce the risks.
 You’ve prepared to account for every possible eventuality, but there will be something that you haven’t planned for.
 But as long as you’ve put the right processes in place, you’ll be able to deal with those unexpected events if they happen.
 And you are always looking ahead to the potential of what could happen.
-You know what weather is coming up, and you keep the crew informed.
+You know what weather is coming up and keep the crew informed.

-What effect did the harsh weather conditions in the Southern Ocean have on your body?
+How did the harsh weather conditions in the Southern Ocean affect your body?

-Tracy Edwards: In the Southern Ocean, it’s minus 30 degrees below freezing, and your body starts to deteriorate.
+Tracy Edwards: In the Southern Ocean, minus 30 degrees below freezing, your body starts deteriorating.
 It works differently.
-So you lose a lot of weight, very quickly.
-And you get frostbites on your hands.
+So you lose a lot of weight very quickly.
+And you get frostbite on your hands.
 The wounds don’t heal that fast, and your hair stops growing.
 You’re primarily on dried food, so you don’t have the balanced nutrition you would normally have on land.
-It’s pretty drastic what your body is going through.
+What your body is going through is pretty drastic.
 And I think that’s why it’s so crucial to be with a crew you respect and trust because you don’t want those physical changes to start affecting your mental health.

 That’s the cue for my next question, which is about a Tweet you posted last year on World Mental Health Day stating: “I am often asked what happened after Maiden, and for years I lied.
 But now, I hope the truth helps others.
 I had a complete breakdown.
-It was only then that I learned that pretending to be strong is no substitute to asking for help.”
+Only then did I learn that pretending to be strong is no substitute for asking for help.”
 Please tell us about the time after the race.

 Tracy Edwards: First, it was this massive high, and then I had to sell Maiden, which brought me down to earth with a bump.
 All the girls were going off to their following jobs.
 And suddenly, you start looking around, and the whole fleet is gone.
-I then published a book about Maiden and did many talks and events, up to three a day.
-I was never at home, always driving everywhere on my own, surrounded by new people every day.
+I then published a book about Maiden and did many talks and events, up to three daily.
+I was never at home, driving everywhere alone, surrounded by new people daily.
 The change of lifestyle was shocking.
-But it never occurred to me that this might be a bit too much.
+But it never occurred to me that this might be too much.
 I had a breakdown.
 At that time, nobody talked about mental health; quite the opposite, there was no room for vulnerability.

 How did you cope with the breakdown after Maiden?

-Tracy Edwards: I finally asked for help, but I did it quietly.
-I disappeared for two years off the face of the earth, went to Wales, and rebuilt myself.
-Now talking about mental health is getting more accepted.
-Sports stars open up about going to therapy after ending their careers, so I thought I should be honest about it too.
+Tracy Edwards: I finally asked for help but did it quietly.
+I disappeared off the face of the earth for two years, went to Wales, and rebuilt myself.
+Now, talking about mental health is getting more accepted.
+Sports stars open up about going to therapy after ending their careers, so I thought I should be honest about it, too.
 People used to tell me, “Of course, your next project will succeed because you never give up.”
 But that’s not always the case, and I’m not always that strong.
 I have doubts like everyone else.
 Life is messy, and that’s okay.
 It’s just that I’m probably more bloody-minded than most people.
-But I think talking about it has been one of the most positive things I’ve ever done.
+But talking about it has been one of the most positive things I’ve ever done.
 I especially enjoyed mentoring and speaking at schools, universities, and colleges last year, sharing my experiences with young people.

-Tracy Edwards and her team onboard Maiden are welcomed by fans in Southampton in 1990, after completing 32,000 nautical miles.
+Tracy Edwards and her team onboard Maiden were welcomed by fans in Southampton in 1990 after completing 32,000 nautical miles.
 Photo via themaidenfactor.org

 What were you addressing in these talks?

-Tracy Edwards: Within the last year, as we’re all affected by the pandemic, I’ve done many talks about resilience.
+Tracy Edwards: Over the last year, as we’ve all been affected by the pandemic, I’ve given many talks about resilience.
 And I did a lot of thinking about Maiden and the time after, between then and now.
-There was a young woman in the audience saying: “Of course you have resilience.
+A young woman in the audience said: “Of course you have resilience.
 You have 40 years of sailing experience.”
-And then I answered that I’ve probably built resilience already before sailing.
+And then I answered that I’d probably built resilience already before sailing.
 I just didn’t consciously think about it.

 You’re not necessarily born with resilience.
-Strength of character comes with the life experiences that mold you.
-And it’s what you take away from them.
-So if you’re aware of your experiences and contemplate and dissect them, you can store these lessons away for future reference.
-Through that thought process, you can build resilience, and after the pandemic, we will be doing that even more.
+Strength of character comes with the life experiences that mold you, and it’s what you take away from them.
+So, if you’re aware of your experiences and contemplate and dissect them, you can store these lessons away for future reference.
+Through that thought process, you can build resilience; after the pandemic, we will do that even more.

-In 2014 you found Maiden abandoned and in bad condition in Seychelles and decided to restore her with the financial help of King Hussein’s daughter Princess Haya.
-In 2018 Maiden set sail on a three-year trip advocating for girls’ education visiting over 30 destinations in over 22 countries.
-How has your own experience with the education system motivated you to start this project?
+In 2014, you found Maiden abandoned and in bad condition in Seychelles and decided to restore her with the financial help of King Hussein’s daughter, Princess Haya.
+In 2018, Maiden set sail on a three-year trip advocating for girls’ education, visiting over 30 destinations in over 22 countries.
+How has your experience with the education system motivated you to start this project?

-Tracy Edwards: At the age of 15, I threw away an education gifted to me on a silver plate.
-I felt hugely guilty about giving up something which some girls would die fighting for.
+Tracy Edwards: At 15, I threw away an education gifted to me on a silver plate.
+I felt hugely guilty about giving up something that some girls would die fighting for.
 When I stopped sailing, I had no qualifications and only limited options.
-I went into sailing management, but I didn’t enjoy it that much.
-Today I’m passionate about education.
+I went into sailing management but didn’t enjoy it that much.
+Today, I’m passionate about education.
 After we restored Maiden, we wondered, “What will we do with her?”
-We thought it would be a great idea to raise awareness and money for girls’ education, so we initiated the Maiden Factor Foundation.
+We thought raising awareness and money for girls’ education would be a great idea, so we initiated the Maiden Factor Foundation.

-Last year, the tour stalled due to the pandemic.
+The tour stalled last year due to the pandemic.
 Do you have an idea when Maiden can continue its journey?

 Tracy Edwards: Hopefully, in September.
-And then, we will be focusing very much on STEM subjects because we’re pushing against an open door.
+Then, we will focus very much on STEM subjects because we’re pushing against an open door.
 So many girls visiting us onboard Maiden and listening to our story are inspired and wonder how they can pursue a career in a science-related field such as navigation, math, engineering, or marine biology.
-I’ve only been at sea for 40 years, but I have already noticed so many environmental changes during that time.
+I’ve only been at sea for 40 years but have noticed many environmental changes.

 What changes exactly have you noticed?

-Tracy Edwards: The first Atlantic crossing I ever did was in 1980, and the trade winds, which sailors relied on for hundreds of hundreds of years, were very exact.
+Tracy Edwards: The first Atlantic crossing I ever did was in 1980, and the trade winds, which sailors relied on for hundreds of years, were very exact.
 You would go to a certain point in the ocean, and the trade winds would kick in.
 There was a reliable pattern.
 It was the same when I sailed in the Indian Ocean a year afterward.
 And today, 40 years later, the reliability of the trade winds barely exists anymore.
-Back then, I also don’t remember seeing pollution in the water, no oil slicks, no floating plastic.
+I also don’t remember seeing pollution in the water, oil slicks, or floating plastic back then.
 On our recent trips with Maiden, we’ve encountered so much rubbish.
-Whenever possible, the crew picks plastic out of the ocean, but some pieces are too big, like these driftnets that kill so much wildlife.
+The crew picks plastic out of the ocean whenever possible, but some pieces are too big, like these driftnets that kill so much wildlife.

 This interview has been edited and condensed for clarity.